Precision Work “Made in Berlin”.

 By the time BMW motorcycles reach the end of the assembly line, associates have already prepared them in the finishing shop for the dispatch to customers all over the world.
 Recyclable and foldable steel packing is used for deliveries to the main European markets.
 For the transport to overseas markets the motorcycles are packed in solid containers made of wood and cardboard.
 Sustainability and logistical efficiency are considered, so the end products are transported from the Plant to the costumers by truck, train and cargo ship.

-In the car component production about 170 associates produce more than six million brake discs for cars of the BMW Group every year, approximately 24.000 a day.
+In the car component production about 170 associates produce about six million brake discs for cars of the BMW Group every year, approximately 24.000 a day.
 The scope ranges from BMW 1 Series to Rolls-Royce Phantom.
 In addition to regular brake discs, lightweight discs are produced with mixed construction methods.